koss-null/FuncFrog/README.md

 	Do()
 ```

-To play around with simple examples check out: `pkg/pipe/example/`.
+To play around with simple examples check out: `go run examples/main.go`.
-Also feel free to run it with `go run pkg/pipe/example/`.
+Also feel free to run it with `go run examples/main.go`.

 ### Supported functions: